pangiann/CTF_challenges/echo_back/README.md

 End of assembler dump.
 ```

-Hmm, system() function looks familiar and so important.
-Here, 'system' calls **echo** and prints in the stdout: 'input message:'.
+>Hmm, system() function looks familiar and so important.
+Here, 'system' calls **echo** and prints to the stdout: 'input message:'.

-read() reads from the stdin and waits for input.
+>read() reads from the stdin and waits for input.

-printf() prints the input.
+>printf() prints the input.
 Again, printf takes only one argument and that's a vulnerability.

-And we have two puts functions that print some strings(e.g. Thanks for sending this message).
+>And we have two puts functions that print some strings(e.g. Thanks for sending this message).

 Okay, we can exploit printf.
 What the heck we could do with that.
-We know that with printf and %n we can write something in memory.
+We know that with printf and %n we can write arbitrary data to arbitrary locations in memory.
 What is our plan?

-We want for sure to go again to system function but with another argument.
+We want for sure to go back to system function but with another argument.
 How do we pass another argument to system?
 Sometimes things are so simple that we can't see them lying in front of us.

-# > First step: Global Offset Table && code execution redirection
+# >First step: Global Offset Table && code execution redirection

 If you don't know about GOT and PLT and the way to exploit them see [here](https://github.com/giannoulispanagiotis/picoCTF-2018-wiretup/tree/master/got-shell%3F).
 First of all, we want to change **puts@got.plt** address with the address of vuln.
-We want to get back to the start.
+We want to go back to the start.
 (Remember that a name's challenge is a hint: echo back)

 On the second pass we are going to change **printf@got.plt** address with the address of system.
 Think about it.
 Printf() takes the input from read function as an argument.